vjekoart/retrovizor/Readme.md

 * ~Phase 5: Add single E2E test - user journey (Jasmine, BDD)~
 * Phase 6: code fine-tune (decoupling, style, remove comments, optimisations)
     * Phase 6.1: Visit stats: add a service/component (restructure FE into component), produce single publicly available JSON file with statistics per month, one endpoint to collect stats : maybe just a nginx configuration files?
-    * Phase 6.2: build system fine tune
-        * Remove `*.test.*` files and test utilities from JS build functions (both actual test code, and test utilities)
     * Add bundle hash to JS/CSS asssets to avoid caching
-    * General: apply patterns from the text Declarative thinking
+    * See `retro-nav.js:ITEMS`, how and where to store client-side code data?
+Like `data.json` but for the client code
     * CloseYourEyes: loading state, computation logic to worker, rAF
     * CloseYourEyes: what about those damn lines?
 Make them breathe
-    * ImageDegradator: maybe processing to work or leave for later?
+    * ImageDegradator: maybe processing to worker or leave for later?
-    * Refactor `generateHTML` method in build system to something more readable
-    * See `retro-nav.js:ITEMS`, how and where to store client-side code data?
-Like `data.json` but for the client code
+    * ---
     * TODOs in the code, and console outputs
+    * Apply patterns from the text Declarative thinking
 * Phase 7: UI fine-tune (transitions, assets, favicons, SEO,...)
     * **UI Style: terminal + markdown + code editor aesthetics + programming languages in eigengrau palette** Programming aesthetics in eigengrau scheme
     * Main nav elements, specially on the homepage, look strange with underline text?
 Maybe add block color behind each link?